 The song qualified from the semi-final gained 305 points and placed 7th in the final, winning the jury vote.

 This was North Macedonia’s first top ten placement and also the highest placement ever for North Macedonia in the history of the contest.

-The semi-finals will take place on Tuesday 12 and Thursday 14 May, with 10 countries from each qualifying to Saturday’s grand final – and both will be aired on BBC Four.
+The semi-finals will be held on Tuesday 18th and Thursday 20th May, and will be broadcast on BBC Four.

 Why was Eurovision 2020 cancelled?